A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Conclusion

 \section{Conclusion}

 This work introduces a model-based continuous-time policy evaluation framework where the underlying stochastic dynamics incorporates both Brownian and L\'evy noise.
 This extends traditional models that rely solely on Brownian dynamics, providing a more realistic representation of stochastic environments encountered in various real-world applications.
 A key contribution is the development of an accurate and robust numerical method for recovering L\'evy dynamics, particularly in cases where heavy-tailed behavior is pronounced, such as when the fractional exponent $\alpha$ is small.
 Additionally, this paper establishes a theoretical bound for policy evaluation errors based on the recovery error of coefficients in stochastic dynamics.
-This indicates that the accuracy of policy evaluation using our approach depends on the recovery error of the stochastic dynamics and the numerical error in solving the associated partial integro-differential equation (PIDE).
+This indicates that the accuracy of policy evaluation depends on both the recovery error of the stochastic dynamics and the numerical error in solving the associated partial integro-differential equation (PIDE).
 These findings contribute to a more reliable and mathematically rigorous foundation for reinforcement learning in complex stochastic systems.

 Future research can build on this work in several directions.
 A deeper analysis of coefficient recovery error from discrete-time trajectory data would provide further insights into the accuracy of the proposed approach.
 Additionally, understanding the convergence of the iterative tail correction method remains an important theoretical challenge.
-Developing an efficient numerical solver for the fractional Fokker-Planck equation with variable coefficients is another key objective, as it would improve the accuracy of stochastic dynamics recovery.
-Moreover, extending the model to allow the fractional exponent $\alpha$ to vary and be inferred from trajectory data would make the approach more adaptable to real-world applications.
-Finally, applying these techniques to higher-dimensional settings and real-world datasets will be crucial for validating their effectiveness in practical applications.
+Developing an efficient numerical solver for the fractional Fokker--Planck equation with variable coefficients is another key objective, as it would improve the accuracy of stochastic dynamics recovery.
+Moreover, systematically inferring the fractional exponent $\alpha$, especially when it is state-dependent, would make the approach more adaptable to real-world applications.
+Finally, extending these techniques to higher-dimensional settings and broader real-world datasets will be crucial for validating their effectiveness in practical applications.